 Add More Administrators to Your Facebook Business Pages

 You may need more than one other person to manage your page if you get the Facebook ban.
 Prepare because you may not be able to reach that one other person quickly.

-As I was ad administrator for a client of mine who got the Facebook ban a few months ago I was able to post to his business page.You may need more than one other person to manage your page if you get the Facebook ban. #Facebookban Click To Tweet
+I was an administrator for a client of mine who got a Facebook account disabled a few months ago and I was still able to post to his business page.You may need more than one other person to manage your page if you get the Facebook ban. #Facebookban Click To Tweet

-Prepare Your Facebook Groups for a Facebook Ban
+Prepare Your Facebook Groups for Disabling of Facebook Account

 Don’t forget your group’s administrators too.
 Plan for a group to get a future Facebook ban.
-Put a plan in place for the group if it becomes banned as well.
+Put a plan in place for the group if it becomes disabled as well.